 He is deemed the most innovative and successful business leaders in our era; she is an outstanding writer, with over 100 million copies of her books sold since the first of the decade-defining series was published in 2007.
-Born in 1955, in San Francisco, California, he committed his life to design and in “making the best product” he could.
-10 years later, she was born in a town with a population of about 20,000 people, and was starting to exploring the literary world.
+Born in 1955, in San Francisco, California, he committed his life to designing and in “making the best product” he could.
+10 years later, she was born in a town with a population of about 20,000 people and was starting to exploring the literary world.

 Later in their lives, both encountered their own fair share of life-defining failures, and just like any famous people who’ve “made it”, they cited their failures like badges of honor in their commencement speeches in Stanford and Harvard respectively.

 Many may not make direct comparisons between Steve Jobs and J.K.
 Rowling, because they came from very different backgrounds, expertise, and industries.
 I only started noticing the similarities in the two successful individuals after browsing through their commencement speeches, one after another, in hope of finding motivation for a paper I was supposed to submit 24 hours later.